trevorsandy/ai-suite/README.md

     </details>

-7. Copy the "Production" webhook URL from the workflow set in step 6.
+7. Copy the webhook URL from the _n8n_Pipeline_ function set in step 6.

-8. Click on the gear icon and set the n8n_url to the production URL for the webhook you copied in a previous step.
+8. Click on the gear icon and set the n8n_url to the webhook URL you copied in a previous step.

 9. Toggle the function on and now it will be available in your model dropdown in the top left.

-To open n8n, visit <http://localhost:5678/> in your browser.
+To open **n8n**, visit <http://localhost:5678/> from your browser.
-To open Open WebUI, visit <http://localhost:3000/>.
+To open **Open WebUI**, visit <http://localhost:3000/> from your browser.

 With n8n, you have access to over 400 integrations and a suite of basic and advanced AI nodes such as: